An energy audit is performed using a calculator and computer

 Reduced Energy Costs

 Energy audits can help you reduce energy costs and save money in the long run.
-Professional energy auditors can uncover ways to improve efficiency, like upgrading heating systems, insulation improvements, and air sealing.
+Professional energy auditors can uncover ways to improve efficiency, like upgrading HVAC systems, insulation improvements, and air sealing.

 A pressure monitoring device in the foreground attached the rest of the blower door test system behind it